Black Feminist Thought: Intellectual activism

-Balancing of Intellectual Activism
+Balancing of intellectual activism

-Black women's work within the academy faces a double meaning of exclusion.
-The exclusion of the work of Black Feminist Thought or the exclusion of their own selves from Black women academicians, all for the sake of visibility and acceptance within the academy.
-Through academic frameworks built around a White, male viewpoint, the work in having Black Feminist Thought recognized as legitimate is listed against varying frames of knowledge, one in particular, Positivist.
+Black women's work within the academy faces a double meaning of exclusion: the exclusion of the work of Black Feminist Thought and the exclusion of their own selves from Black women academicians, all for the sake of visibility and acceptance within the academy.
+Through academic frameworks built around a White, male viewpoint, the work in having Black Feminist Thought recognized as legitimate is listed against varying frames of knowledge, and one in particular: Positivist.
 The Positivist methodology would require the exclusion of self from Black women academics with the requirements of distancing one's self and their emotions from their work along with hostile confrontations with superiors.
-The implied separation of the personal and professional goes against the inherent value systems within Black communities that included varying areas of community, familial and religion.
+The implied separation of the personal and professional goes against the inherent value-systems within Black communities that included varying areas of community, familial and religion.
 The intermeshing of these ideas also includes views that scholars view as feminist, with Black women having experiences pulling from their racial community and gender identity, their intellectual experiences, even through differences, still showcase similarities.

 Matrix of domination

 The matrix of domination refers to how intersections of oppression are structurally organized.
 It explains the way "structural, disciplinary, hegemonic, and interpersonal domains of power reappear across quite different forms of oppression".
+According to Associate Professor Sherie Randolph from Georgia Tech's School of History and Sociology, Black feminist theory challenges widely accepted perceptions and understandings along the intersecting lines of sex and race.
 The matrix of domination is made up of varying combinations of intersecting oppression such as race, gender, socioeconomic status, age, and sexuality.
 Collins' matrix of domination works in four different domains: the structural domain, the disciplinary domain, the hegemonic domain, and the interpersonal domain.
 The structural domain functions to organize power and oppression, the disciplinary manages oppression in attempts to sustain it, the hegemonic functions to legitimize oppression, and the interpersonal domain controls the interactions and consciousness of individuals.
 Although all black women are within the matrix of domination, the differences in the intersections of oppression make the experiences and the perspectives of black women differ.